ZeitgeberH/patchview/README.rst

 To install PatchView from PyPI
 ---------------------------------
-It is recommended to install Patchview in an virtual enviroment with Python3.10+.
+It is recommended to install Patchview in an virtual enviroment with Python3.10 (Python version >3.10 is not compatible with PySide2, which Patchview currently use)
 After activating your virtual environment, run this command in your terminal:

 .. code-block:: bash